IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 #### Use HTML5 today
 _1 hour_

- - Learn when using HTML5
+ - Learn when we have to use HTML5
  - Use HTML5 with browsers which don't support it

 #### HTML5 markup
 _3 hours_

- - Page's structure : Notions "in lign" and "bloc"'s desappearance
+ - Page structure : disappearance "in lign" and "bloc" notions
+ - HTML5 Doctype
- - New elements ! section, article, aside, nav, etc
+ - New elements : section, article, aside, nav, etc
  - A few more tags
  - Date and time
- - Obsolete elements : center, font, frame, acronym, etc
+ - Deprecated elements : center, font, frame, acronym, etc

 {day2}